 If you are venturing away from the trail, and traveling overland, accepting the extra weight of a pair of more supportive hiking boots is well worth it.
 Not only will these heavier boots often relate more support so that you don't roll your ankle, but will also have thicker and more protective soles that keep you from feeling as much of the terrain underfoot.

 Hikers with concerns about twisted ankles, or previous ankle injuries, will want a stable, supportive boot.
 Hiking boots are generally more durable and provide better foot and ankle protection on rough, rocky trails.
 They range from mid to high-cut and often have a stiff shank incorporated between the midsole and outsole.
 If you hike on slippery trails with lots of roots or other obstacles, boots are the ticket.
 They will also keep your feet dry and comfortable when the trails are inches deep in mud or slush.
 Traveling off-trail in rough terrain demands boots, and in areas where snakes and other critters lurk, footwear that covers the ankle provides additional peace of mind.
-While your mental image of hiking boots might be hot and heavy, all-leather behemoths, modern hikers utilize new technologies to provide similar protection and stability to the older models at a much lower weight and increased comfort.
+While your mental image of hiking boots might be hot and heavy, all-leather behemoths that take five years to break in, modern hikers utilize new technologies to provide similar protection and stability to the older models at a much lower weight and increased comfort.

 Types of Men's Hiking Boots